DeepGraphLearning/torchdrug-site/_pages/index.md

 permalink: /
 title:
 landing:
-  title: Powerful and flexible machine learning library for drug discovery
+  title: A powerful and flexible machine learning platform for drug discovery
   excerpt: >
     TorchDrug is a machine learning platform specifically designed for drug discovery on top of Pytorch.
 The core machine learning techniques incude graph machine learnining (graph neural networks, geometric deep learning, and knowledg graphs), deep generative models and reinforement learning.
 It provides a comprehensive and flexible interface to support rapid protoyping of machine learning models for drug discovery.